Table of Contents

 Maintenance is not always considered when deploying a database; however, we have found that maintenance can be a critical component to maintaining the health of a database.
 As a general rule, all tables with clustered indexes should be reindexed on a schedule.
 We recommend that you do this once a week.
 However, depending on your community's activity, you may want to do this once a month.

-Zimbra Community includes a number of database maintenance scripts:
+Telligent Community Server includes a number of database maintenance scripts:

-We include the cs_system_dbreindex stored procedure in the Zimbra Community codebase. cs_system_dbreindex can be scheduled (via a SQL Job) to reindex clustered indexes.
+We include the cs_system_dbreindex stored procedure in the Community Server codebase. cs_system_dbreindex can be scheduled (via a SQL Job) to reindex clustered indexes.

 Table statistics should be updated on days that reindexing does not occur.
-Again, there is a stored procedure included in the Zimbra Community codebase called cs_system_updatestatistics that can be scheduled for this purpose.
+Again, there is a stored procedure included in the Community Server codebase called cs_system_updatestatistics that can be scheduled for this purpose.

 We have also found that people generally do not track physical database and log growth over time.
 Tracking table and index growth over time gives you an idea of how fast your community is growing and can give you an idea of what your disk space needs will be.